slynrick/Grapheye/README.md

 /api/exec/node/remove/<method>: Return a graph with the node removed from the graph sended by the post.
 Using the data format shown above.

 /api/exec/node/neighborhood/<method>/<node> : Return an array with the neighborhood of the requested node from the graph sended by the post.
 Using the data format shown above.

+/api/exec/generate/<nodes> : Return a graph generated with the number of nodes requested and random edges generated from 0 to complete graph.
 ```